Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

 Significant transformations have taken place in the field of machine learning (ML) recently due to advancements in computational hardware and the achievements of deep learning.
 However, with the approach of the post-Moore era, conventional computers are unlikely to meet the growing computational demands \cite{shastri2021photonics}.
 Neuromorphic engineering aims to develop new hardware architectures that match the distributed nature of machine learning algorithms, leading to faster and more energy-efficient computation.
 To overcome limitations in traditional electronic systems, photonic integrated circuits (PICs) are being explored for implementing neural networks (NNs).
 PICs have higher bandwidths and lower losses compared to electrical circuits, making them well-suited for NN implementations, particularly for the massively-connected linear layers \cite{zhou2022photonic}.
 Various optical architectures, including Mach-Zehnder interferometer (MZI) meshes \cite{shen2017deep, de2021photonic}, microring weight banks \cite{zhang2022silicon}, and photonic crossbar arrays \cite{youngblood2022coherent} have been proposed to harness the potential of PICs for efficient computation.

 MZI meshes are commonly employed for optical matrix multiplication (OMM) to implement linear layers in feedforward optical NNs.
-The implemented linear weights are typically adjusted using voltages applied to thermo-optic phase shifters \cite{shen2017deep}.
-To accurately program a MZI mesh for a desired linear operation offline (\textit{in silico}), it is important to have a model that relates the matrix weights to the heater voltages.
+The implemented linear weights are typically adjusted using voltages applied to thermo-optic phase shifters~\cite{shen2017deep}.
+Two directions are conventionally followed to accurately program an MZI mesh: online (\textit{in-situ}) and offline (\textit{in-silico}) training~\cite{cem2023data}.
+Whereas several in-situ methods have been proposed~\cite{pai2023experimentally,bandyopadhyay2021hardware} and a few experimentally validated~\cite{pai2023experimentally} , a calibration stage or initialization through an offline model is normally considered~\cite{bandyopadhyay2021hardware}.
+It is therefore important to have a model that relates the matrix weights to the heater voltages.
 While simple physics-based models based on analytical expressions of MZI transmission are commonly used, they may suffer from high modeling errors due to fabrication imperfections and difficult-to-model effects like deterministic thermal crosstalk between heaters \cite{fang2019design}.
-Despite the fact that various techniques have been developed to improve the accuracy of MZI mesh programming, thermal crosstalk remains a limiting factor for scaling up the size of OMMs, as its impact increases with the number of MZIs per PIC footprint \cite{milanizadeh2020control}.
+These effects could potentially be included but would yield extremely evolved physical models, challenging to train.
+Despite the fact that various techniques have been developed to improve the accuracy of MZI mesh programming~\cite{bandyopadhyay2021hardware}, thermal crosstalk remains a limiting factor for scaling up the size of OMMs, as its impact increases with the number of MZIs per PIC footprint \cite{milanizadeh2020control}.
 Recently, machine learning methods have demonstrated the ability to model MZI meshes accurately, even in the presence of fabrication tolerances and crosstalk.
 By leveraging measurement data, NN models can predict the weights implemented by a fabricated PIC.
-Nevertheless, a considerably larger number of experimental measurements is required in order for this method to surpass the performance of analytical models \cite{cem2023data}.
+Nevertheless, a considerably larger number of measurements is required in order for this method to surpass the performance of analytical models \cite{cem2023data}.